qwerty-arun/Lets_learn/README.md

+# 16/8/24
+- Food Additives Website: Added information about more food additives.
+Added the collapsible table feature.
+Problems that occured: 1) Search bar dissapeared when too much information was being displayed.
+So I made changes in such a way that only search bar should be visible when the website is opened and information should only be displayed only when I enter the INS code.
+2) We could only search for the food additive only by its INS code and not by its name.
+Search by name feature is added now.
+What to add now?
+College logo, some important links (references), github link, some information about us (team members), I need to host the website on github.
+- RAM book till chapter 6.
+- The psychology of money.
+-
 # 15/8/24
 - Psychology of Money: No one's crazy.
 Judging your own failures v/s others' failures.
 We prefer simple stories.
 We gotta be careful who we praise/admire, focus on broad patterns rather than individuals.
 - RAM by Amish: 1 chapter.